oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelAIKitContainer_GettingStarted/README.md

    ```

    The script opens a Bash shell inside the Docker container.
+   > Note : Users could install additional packages by adding them into requirements.txt.
+   > Please copy the modified requirements.txt into /tmp folder, so the bash script will install those packages for you.

    To create a new Bash session in the running container from outside
    the Docker container, use the following: